 - Familiarize yourself with the Zoom app and other relevant software you’re going to use during the presentation.

-- Do a quick soundcheck and video check.
+- Check Zoom settings and do a quick audio and video check.

 6. Rehearse your presentation

 After taking care of your surroundings and equipment, the next step is to prepare yourself.

 Practicing your Zoom presentation in advance can help boost your confidence.
 Here are some tips to help you rehearse well for your presentation: